-Expectations for Retention, Tenure, and Promotion
+Psychology Department Expectations for Retention, Tenure, and Promotion Spring 2021 (Approved by Faculty Affairs, effective Fall 2022)

-This document details the expectations for retention, tenure, and promotion in the Department of Psychology consistent with Academic Senate Policy #F11-241.
+This document details the expectations for retention, tenure, and promotion in the Department of Psychology consistent with Academic Senate Policy #F19-241.

 The criteria for retention, tenure, and promotion are divided into three areas: (a) teaching effectiveness, (b) professional achievement and growth, and (c) contributions to campus and community.
 Candidates for retention, tenure, and promotion shall be evaluated on all criteria as described below.